-Education, Health and Care Plans An Education, Health and Care Plan is a formal document issued by the LA describing a child's additional needs and how they will be provided for in a school.
-Any child whose EHCP names this school will be admitted.
-This will reduce the number of places available to other children accordingly.
-For In-Year admissions, the child will be admitted whether or not we have reached the PAN or other AN for the Year Group.
-Before a Plan is issued or amended the LA will consult with schools and ask whether it considers it could meet the child's needs, as set out in the Plan.
-Education Transport Parents should consider how their child will get to school for the whole of their time on roll.
-Parents are advised not to rely on lifts, car shares or public service vehicles always being available.
-Supported transport is provided by the LA for Devon-resident children attending schools that are the catchment school for the home address or the closest available when the parent could apply or, for Children in Care, the closest available Good or Outstanding school, as rated by Ofsted.
-The home address must be further than a minimum walking distance according to the child's age: 2 miles for children at a primary, infant or junior school and 3 miles for children at a secondary school.
+- attend the catchment school recognised by the LA for transport purposes; - attend the closest school available; - (Children in Care only) the closest available Good or Outstanding school, as rated by Ofsted.

+The home address must be further than a minimum walking distance according to the child's age: 2 miles for children at a primary, infant, or junior school and 3 miles for children at a secondary school.
 See Devon's Education Transport Policy for exceptions to catchment school eligibility.

-Applications for transport must be made direct to the LA where a child lives.
+- (low-income households) one of the three closest secondary schools if between 2 and 6 miles from home; - (low-income households) the closest faith secondary school if between 2 and 15 miles from home.

+Children who do not live in Devon should apply to their LA for transport support.

 A school's admissions straight-line measurement policy does not apply to LA school transport decisions.
 It is possible that a school is the closest available for admissions purposes, using straight-line measurement, but not the closest school for the purposes of entitlement to free school transport from the LA.

-Parents who rely on free transport are strongly advised to check whether there is an entitlement with the Education Transport Team before accepting the offer of a school place.
-Equally ranked preference scheme When making an application, parents can express a preference for one, two or three schools.
-They should be named in the order the parent would most like a place to be provided.
+Parents who rely on free transport are strongly advised to check whether there is an entitlement with the Education Transport Team before accepting the offer of a place at any school.

+Equally ranked preference scheme

+When making an application, parents can express a preference for one, two or three schools.
+There may be more applications available in other LA areas.
+Preferences should be named in the order the parent would most like a place to be provided.

 It might be possible for each school to offer a place.
 If that happens, a place will only be offered at whichever of the schools that could offer a place the parent ranked highest.
 So, if places are available at School 1 and School 3, a place will be offered at School 1 only.
 Equally ranked preference schemes are a legal requirement which enable parents to apply for the school they prefer without risking admission to the closest school or a catchment school.

 Schools are not informed by the LA whether an application is a first, second or third preference.

-Exceptional Need to attend this school A school can prioritise admission for a child where there is an exceptional need to attend that school and not another school.
+Exceptional Need to attend this school

+A school can prioritise admission for a child where there is an exceptional need to attend that school and not another school.
+Priority can only be agreed where it is the first preference school.

 Eligibility for this priority where it forms part of a school's arrangements is not a guarantee of admission.
+Oversubscription criteria for this school are detailed above.

+Extended schooling

-Oversubscription criteria for this school are detailed above .
-Extended schooling Further information on services beyond the normal school day is available from the school office or website.
-Fair Access Protocol or In-Year Fair Access Protocol All LAs are legally required to operate an In-Year Fair Access Protocol across their area and all state-funded schools must take part in the Protocol.
-This ensures that children who are vulnerable and unable to access an appropriate school place under the standard In- Year admission arrangements for the area have an admissions safety net.
-This may mean that a child is admitted here even though the school is full and other children have been refused admission.
-It is possible for a child to be refused admission here but allocated a place under the In- Year Fair Access Protocol, including when there are children on a waiting list.
+Further information on services beyond the normal school day is available from the school office or website.

+Fair Access Protocol or In-Year Fair Access Protocol

+All LAs are legally required to operate an In-Year Fair Access Protocol across their area and all state-funded schools must take part in an agreed Protocol.
+This ensures that children who are vulnerable and unable to access an appropriate school place under the standard In-Year admission arrangements for the area have an admissions safety net.
+This may mean that a child is admitted to a school even though it is full and other children have been refused admission.

+It is possible for a child to be refused admission but be allocated a place under the In-Year Fair Access Protocol, including when there are children on a waiting list.